jgreathouse9/FDIDTutorial/Vignette.md

 ```
 </details>

-The first step is is to reshape our data to wide, such that the columns are each unit in our dataframe and each row is a time period.
-We then extract the name of the treated unit.
+The first step is is to reshape our data to wide, such that the columns of ```Ywide``` are the outcome vectors of each unit in our dataframe.
+Each row is a time period at some point $t$.
+Since the column names of ```Ywide``` are the names of our units, we extract the name of the treated unit, or the only unit (in this case) whose treatment variable ever equals 1.
 We then refer to the column in the wide dataset with the name of the treated unit, and extract its $T \times 1$ vector.
-We then construct a dataframe of all the columns that are not the treated unit, and convert it to a matrix, where the shape of the donor matrix refers to the number of control units, arranging these into a $1 \ldots N$ index.
-Then, we get the number of time periods, represented by the length of the y vector.
+We then construct the dataframe of control units, or all the columns that are not named the treated unit, and convert it to a matrix.
+The shape (or number of columns) of the control matrix ```donor_names``` refers to the $N$ number of control units.
+We then assign these into an $1 \ldots N$ index.
+Then, we get the number of time periods, represented by the length/number of rows of the ```y``` vector.
 We get the number of pre-intervention periods based on the number of periods where the treatment variable is 0 and the unit name column is the name of the treated unit.
 From there, we simply use the already discussed functions to select the control units and estimate Forward and Augmented DID.

 With all this in mind, here is the complete class.
 <details>